 Science (Ms. Halliwell): States of Matter - designing experiments

-Government & Citizenship - Provincial Government, comparing and contrasting different levels of government
+Social Studies: Government & Citizenship - Provincial Government, comparing and contrasting different levels of government

 French (Ms. Bordonaro): animals, adjectives, prepositions